bcgov/hcap/docs/deployment.md

 - Get your current branch name
 - Force push your current branch to the remote `dev-env` branch
 - Trigger the GitHub Actions workflow for deployment to dev

+**Automatic Infrastructure Updates**: When OpenShift configuration files are modified, the workflow will automatically test and apply both server configuration and cronjob changes to ensure consistency.

 ### Test Environment